The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Additional evidence

-{\bf Undisclosed use of $(x,y)$ locations from commercial tools.} Strong evidence and confirmation by Google engineers are mentioned in the UCSD paper \cite{ISPD2023} that \cite{Nature} withheld a critical step of macro placement.
-When clustering the input netlist (CT merge \cite{CT}), it read in a placement to prevent clustering components with faraway locations.
-To produce $(x,y)$ locations of macros, \cite{Nature} used initial $(x,y)$ locations of all circuit components produced by commercial EDA tools from Synopsys \cite[Issue \#25]{CT}.
+{\bf Undisclosed use of $(x,y)$ locations from commercial tools.} Strong evidence and confirmation by Google engineers are mentioned in the UCSD paper \cite{ISPD2023} that \cite{Nature} withheld a critical detail.
+When clustering the input netlist, {\sc CT merge} code in \cite{CT} read in a placement to restructure clusters based on locations.
+To produce $(x,y)$ locations of macros, \cite{Nature} used initial $(x,y)$ locations of all circuit components (including macros!) produced by commercial EDA tools from Synopsys \cite[Issue \#25]{CT}.
 The lead authors of \cite{Nature} confirmed using this step, claiming it was unimportant \cite{AAstatement}.
 But it improved key metrics by 7-10\% in \cite{ISPD2023}.
-Thus, the results in \cite{Nature} needed algorithmic steps missing from \cite{Nature}.
+So, the results in \cite{Nature} needed algorithmic steps absent in \cite{Nature}, e.g., obtaining $(x,y)$ data from commercial software.

 {\bf More undocumented techniques} were itemized in \cite{ISPD2023}, which mentioned discrepancies between the Nature paper \cite{Nature}, their source code \cite{CT} and the actual code used for chip design at Google.
 These discrepancies included specific weights of terms in the proxy cost function, a different construction of the adjacency matrix from the circuit, and several ``blackbox'' elements of \cite{CT} available as binaries with no source code or full description in \cite{Nature}. \cite{SB} and \cite{MP,ISPD2023} offer missing descriptions.
 Moreover, the results in \cite{Nature} did not match the methods in \cite{Nature} because key components were missing.
-And neither results nor methods were reproducible from descriptions.
+And neither results nor methods were reproducible from descriptions alone.

+{\bf Data leakage between training and test data?} Per \cite{Nature}, ``as we expose the policy network to a greater variety of chip designs, it becomes less prone to overfitting.''
+But Google Team 1 showed later in \cite[Figure 7]{ISPD2022} that pre-training on ``diverse TPU blocks'' did not improve quality of results.
+Pre-training on ``previous netlist versions'' improved quality somewhat.
+Pre-training RL and evaluating it on similar designs \cite{pretraining} might be a serious flaw in methodology of \cite{Nature}.\footnote{Such a methodology could help chip designers iterate on design changes faster, but that was not described in \cite{Nature}.} As Google did not release proprietary TPU designs or per-design statistics, we cannot compare training and test data.